grettke/help/help.md

 (setq org-export-with-properties t)
 ```

-Stop your flow to monitor the export for errors.
+-   Stop your flow to monitor the export for errors
+    -   <span class="timestamp-wrapper"><span class="timestamp">&lt;2016-01-19 Tue&gt; </span></span> Expect it to start weaves for all weavers asynchronously.
+        Does not do so; main thread is blocked until weaves complete.

 ```lisp
 (setq org-export-in-background nil)